 Some say that when Jimi Hendrix played the ”Star Spangled Banner” on his guitar, that it was a transcendent moment in the history of popular music.
 But what about Dick Dale’s version of ”Hava Nigila?”
 Maybe not transcendent, but what more says ”Happy Hanukkah … California style” than this?

 ”How Do You Spell Channukkah?”
 The Leevees (Download)

 With a ”C” or an ”H?”
 It’s tough to know, and for two Jewish kids who make up the LeeVees (Adam Gardner and Dave Schneider), they’re even confused.
 I don’t blame them, I’m Asian Indian and found out a few years ago I was pronouncing my middle name incorrectly — the same goes for the Ganges river.
 Words are so confusing sometimes.

 ”Give the Jew Girl Toys,” Sarah Silverman (Download)

 Ever the transgressive comedian, Sarah Silverman loves taking a dump (and sometimes it’s a metaphorical dump) on many sacred and revered things — like Christmas.
 Sometimes she really makes me laugh (Her latest book is one that is chocked full of extremely funny and sad stories), and sometimes she just tries too hard to be funny in a shocking way.
 However, I do believe she’s found the right balance in ”Give the Jew Girl Toys.”

 Ted Asregadoo has a last name that's proven to be difficult to pronounce for almost everyone on the Popdose staff, some telemarketers, and even his close friends.
-He lives in Walnut Creek, CA. Oh, and FYI, Asregadoo is pronounced As-ree-gah-du.
+He lives in Walnut Creek, CA., and is also the host of the Planet LP podcast.